dealverina/tattoo-studio/README.md

 # Tattoo Studio

-A Tattoo Studio website using ReactJS, TailwindCSS, and Framer Motion.
+A Tattoo Studio website using ReactJS, Tailwind CSS, and Framer Motion.
 Tutorial from [here](https://www.youtube.com/watch?v=f6z5istDz_g).
+I added one page navigation elementor so that when you click on the menu you can go directly to the section.

 ## Demo